Dieudonne-developer/Cep-Rp-HUYE-College/backend/EMAIL_CREDENTIALS_SETUP.md

 1. **Check Environment Variables**:
    - Verify `EMAIL_USER` and `EMAIL_APP_PASSWORD` are set correctly
-   - Ensure app password has no spaces (16 characters: `nsfualtegcvvxoec`)
+   - Ensure app password has no spaces (16 characters: `eygpnyeszsbbasoo`)

 2. **Check Gmail Settings**:
    - Ensure 2-Step Verification is enabled on the Gmail account